A Touchy Subject: Lubricant Guide.

 LUBE RULES 101

 Do not use oil-based lube with latex condoms (easily available non-latex condoms: Skyn).

 Water-based lubricant is likely to ‘dry out’ as it is absorbed into the body.
 You can use saliva to ‘bring it out’ again.

 Part of research explores barriers to conversations around sexuality within healthcare.
-Therefore, I get asked questions along the lines of ‘why the shame and stigma?’ a lot.
+Therefore, I get asked questions along the lines of ‘why all the shame and stigma?’ a lot.
 I have two pennies to throw into this conversation :

 Lubricant is a WANT not a NEED (but there’s no TV Show about that...)

 Lubricant is often branded by the media as a ‘replacer’ for wetness or for clinical medical examination.
 Not very fun, and therefore understandably not that appealing.
 It is rare that you see a TV series where somebody reaches for lubricant simply because they enjoy the added sensation of lubricant.
-However, that is how lubricants (those that are designed for pleasure - see brands above) are intended to be used.
+However, that is how lubricants designed for sex are intended to be used.
 When you are considering why you find the idea of using lubricant shameful, think about what messages and beliefs you carry about lubricant, and I encourage you to challenge them.

 We are suffering from a sexual shame hangover...

 Australia is still recovering from a history of intentional sexual shaming.
 It therefore makes a great deal of sense that you would be picking up on that feeling.
 Keep in mind the intention of messages about sex at various points in history.
 The intentions rarely had nothing to do with what we now know about the importance of sex for pleasure within human health and happiness.
 So much so that sex for the sake of pleasure and connection, along with the education to help you achieve this, is classed as a universal Human Right.
 See the World Health Organisation (2006) for this definition : www.who.int/reproductivehealth/topics/sexual_health/sh_definitions/en